Documentation

 <slot name="info" part="info-part"></slot>

-Supports CSS Custom Properties by scanning css files and css tagged-template-literals
+Supports CSS Custom Properties by scanning css files and css tagged-template-literals. cem also discovers properties defined in :host rules.

 • Custom properties beginning with _ will be ignored (treated as “private”) e.g. var(--_private)